 🧩 Multi-OPC Blocks

 A single AutoCAD block can contain multiple Off-Page Connector sub-nodes.
 This is configured through the Symbol Style system, where each sub-node has its own Name, Tag Pattern, Bind Pattern, and Binding Method.
+When you pick such a block while authoring a manual connection, AseptSoft connects the sub-node closest to where you clicked.

 🌐 Cross-PID Fluid Flow